 Leadership is ultimately a multiplier, because executives elevate themselves by elevating others.
 Our downloadable webinar, Talent Management: Tips, Tricks, & the Latest Trends, offers simple but effective strategies for maximizing employee potential.

-Change is constant, and executives must be adept at managing both organizational-wide transformations and smaller team-level shifts.
+Change is constant, and executives must be adept at managing both organization-wide transformations and smaller team-level shifts.
+Effective change management at the executive level requires both strategic vision and operational discipline.

 This requires: